- Home

 What is a good cash ratio?

-A cash ratio of 1 or higher is generally considered good, indicating the company has enough cash to cover its short-term liabilities.
-However, too high a ratio might suggest inefficient use of resources.
+A cash ratio of 1 or higher is generally considered healthy, signaling enough cash to cover short-term liabilities.
+Ratios significantly above 1 may suggest inefficient capital deployment.

 How can a company improve its cash ratio?

-Companies can improve their cash ratio by increasing cash reserves, reducing liabilities, or improving cash flow management.
+Companies can improve their cash ratio by increasing cash reserves, reducing liabilities, or managing working capital more efficiently.